What is multi-cloud?

 The same company's website could be hosted on Amazon Web Services or Microsoft Azure public cloud infrastructure, with the scope to scale compute resources depending on demand.
 App development and testing, meanwhile, could be carried out on the IBM Cloud, supporting DevOps teams as they create cloud-based apps.

 Given many businesses are now data rich, a private deployment of the SAP Cloud Platform, which includes the HANA in-memory relational database management system, could be used to not only process that data in a secure cloud-based environment, but also run analytics on it to gain useful business insights.

 Finally, if the organisation uses a lot of contractors, then cloud-based virtual machines from the likes of VMWare could be used to spin up virtual desktops and apps for them to use, without needing to provide dedicated hardware-linked desktops and workplaces.

 Having a multi-cloud infrastructure is arguably a means by which to drive digital transformation within an organisation without running the risk of opting for a few services that do not quite fit the demands of an enterprise.

 What are the benefits of multi-cloud?

-The most prominent benefits of multi-cloud is flexibility.
+The most prominent benefit of multi-cloud is flexibility.
 Given the myriad cloud services out in the market, with each one offering all manner of different services and features, it can be difficult just to select one or two and be sure you have the best suite of digital services and cloud-based infrastructure in place.

 As such, being able to essentially mix and match different cloud services can lead to a more comprehensive cloud strategy than if just a couple of "comprehensive" products were chosen.
 The multi-cloud approach also has the flexibility to allow for change in some areas without needing to overhaul or migrate entire swathes of infrastructure or data from one core cloud service to another.